• [email protected]

 This will be a bit longer day for us, as we hike uphill to Kalohimal ridge through the rocky mountain.
 It will further take us uphill towards Zartwa-La (4600m), festooned with numerous Buddhist praying flags around, Zartwa-La is one of the finest places to enjoy the majestic views of the Himalayas, mountains, and valleys.

 Spending some peaceful time with nature, we descend downhill for an hour(2 hours) to reach Thuli Kharka, a small Sherpa settlement village.
-Thuli kharka is a seasonal pasture ground for yaks and just two lodges and a few Teashop make the locality of the area.
+Thuli Kharka is a seasonal pasture ground for yaks and just two lodges and a few Teashop make the locality of the area.

 Thuli-Kharka has only two proper lodges and basic teashops but is situated in a beautiful place.